 “As a result of the removal of invasive plant species and the introduction of a diverse array of native trees, shrubs, and herbaceous plants, the Hallett Nature Sanctuary is more diverse and healthier than ever,” says a statement on the Conservancy’s website.
 Yet, human intervention is limited.
 When a large tree was uprooted by Hurricane Sandy, it was left to become part of the natural habitat instead of being cleared away.

 It’s pretty amazing to see the striking contrast between the overgrown wooded area and the buildings behind it on Central Park South.
 The Hallett Park Sanctuary boasts a promontory overlooking the lake, the Gapstow Bridge, and the buildings just beyond.

-There are new expanded days for access in 2016.
-The Hallett Sanctuary will be open regularly, three days a week through June 30th from 2-5 pm and four days a week from July 1st to August 31st.
+The Hallett Sanctuary is open everyday from 10 a.m. until half an hour before sunset.
 A. It’s located just south of the Wollman Rink on the eastern edge of the park between 60th and 62nd Streets.